Hypnosis for Pain

 Pain is an important and necessary sensation, designed to alert you of a problem in a certain region of your body.
-Chronic pain causes discomfort long after the medical issue causing the pain has been addressed, and serves no purpose.
+Chronic pain causes discomfort long after the medical issue that caused the pain has been addressed, and it no longer serves a purpose.

 Hypnosis changes the way that you perceive the pain that you feel.
 In this physical state of relaxation and heightened mental awareness, you have the ability to alter the way that you experience pain using your imagination.
 Take back control and improve your comfort level!

 There are many, many research studies validating the efficacy of hypnosis and pain management.
 Some are included in my book, Breaking Free from Pain and Opioids: Discovering the Hypnosis Option, which you can find in the online store.
 See the latest research out of Stanford University below.

 Whether you are dealing with chronic pain or getting ready for a surgical procedure, hypnosis can help provide you with a better level of comfort.

 Roberta is certified in Complementary Medical Hypnosis by the National Guild of Hypnotists, and all of our hypnotists are specially trained in pain management.
 We focus on the underlying symptoms of your condition to help relieve your stress and teach you how to turn the volume down on your pain.

 Visit our online store today to download a free educational podcast on pain – Managing Your Pain.